 This bill complements the existing legislative responsibilities of government sector agencies that collect, publish and provide access to data.
-Key legislation governing the sharing of data and operational arrangements in New South Wales includes the Privacy and Personal Information Protection Act 1998 [PPIPA], which governs the way agencies can use or share personal information.
-It provides for the use of public interest directions to enable data sharing and analysis for time-limited projects, and privacy codes of practice to enable data sharing and analysis in the longer term.
+Key legislation governing the sharing of data and operational arrangements in New South Wales includes: the Privacy and Personal Information Protection Act 1998 [PPIPA], which governs the way agencies can use or share personal information, and provides for the use of public interest directions to enable data sharing and analysis for time-limited projects and privacy codes of practice to enable data sharing and analysis in the longer term.
 The Health Records and Information Privacy Act 2002 [HRIPA] governs the way agencies can use or share personal health information.
 It offers a model of how a group of agencies, or perhaps the broader government sector, could be considered as a single entity for the purposes of sharing data.
-The Government Information Public Access Act 2009 [GIPA] establishes that agencies must provide public access to certain datasets and reports.
+The Government Information (Public Access) Act 2009 [GIPAA] establishes that agencies must provide public access to certain datasets and reports.
 The State Records Act 1998 ensures that agencies maintain records of their activities.

-Areas of policy with standing operating arrangements similar to this legislation include the Bureau of Crime Statistics, which operates under a privacy code of practice to conduct research and analysis across crime and criminal justice issues.
-It offers a model of how the DAC can use privacy codes of practice to manage data-sharing for projects where personal identified data is involved.
-Chapter 16A of the Children and Young Persons (Care and Protection) Act 1998 provides for the sharing of information for the broad purpose of promoting the safety, welfare or wellbeing of children or young persons.
+Areas of policy with standing operating arrangements similar to this legislation include: the NSW Bureau of Crime Statistics and Research, which operates under a privacy code of practice to conduct research and analysis across crime and criminal justice issues.
+It offers a model of how the DAC can use privacy codes of practice to manage data sharing for projects where personal identified data is involved.
+The Children and Young Persons (Care and Protection) Act 1998 at chapter 16A provides for the sharing of information for the broad purpose of promoting the safety, welfare or wellbeing of children or young persons.
 This legislation offers a model of how legislation can authorise sharing for approved purposes in the public interest.
-The Service NSW (One-stop Access to Government Services) Act 2013 privacy code of practice regulates the disclosure of personal information held by public sector agencies by agencies and the collection, use and management of that information by Service NSW to exercise customer service functions for the agency, or other related functions.
+In the Service NSW (One-stop Access to Government Services) Act 2013 a privacy code of practice regulates the disclosure of personal information held by public sector agencies by agencies and the collection, use and management of that information by Service NSW to exercise customer service functions for the agency, or other related functions.

 This legislation will change the way New South Wales government sector agencies interact with each other.
-It makes it easier for agencies to share data by providing the authority that was until now lacking.
+The bill makes it easier for agencies to share data by providing the authority, up till now lacking, for agencies to actively share data.
 The most complex issues society faces require a multiagency approach.
-I reiterate that using the current data- and information-sharing framework to tackle these issues is antiquated.
-The systems that we have in place now are anchored in the past century, when the pace of new information compared to today was pedestrian.
+I reiterate that using the current data and information sharing framework to try to tackle these issues is antiquated.
+The systems that we have in place now are anchored in the last century, where the pace of new information compared to today was pedestrian.
 However, we are now well and truly past the dawn of the information age.
 At the heart of this age is knowledge and insights driven by data.
-Accordingly, we need a framework for data sharing in 2015 that reflects the age in which we live.
-I now turn to the detail of the bill.
+Accordingly, we need a framework for data sharing in 2015 that reflects the age that we live in.
+I turn to the detail of the bill.
 Part 1 sets out the objects and definitions.
 The objects include: